 Revenue on the Horizon Pipeline is not dependent on throughput.
-The Horizon Pipeline began earning revenue under an interim tolling arrangement in the third quarter of 2008, and began earning full toll revenues beginning November 1, 2008.
-The revenue contribution from this pipeline was \$15.1 million to year-end 2008.
+The Horizon Pipeline began earning revenue under an interim tolling arrangement in the third quarter of 2008, and began earning full toll revenues beginning

+November 1, 2008.
+Net operating income from this pipeline was \$46.6 million in 2009 compared to \$11.9 million in 2008.

 Returns generated by the Horizon Pipeline are governed by the terms of a long-term agreement with CNRL, the owner of the Horizon Project.
 The current term of the agreement runs until November 1, 2033, and is subject to extension.
 Pembina has the exclusive right to construct any expansions or extensions to the Horizon Pipeline.
 Pembina's rate of return on the Horizon Pipeline is independent of throughput volume, as Pembina earns a fixed rate of return on invested capital and full operating cost recovery.
-See "General Development of the Fund - Developments in 2008 - Oil Sands and Heavy Oil Infrastructure - Horizon Pipeline".